Jason Leitch quits senior government post and controversial NHS Tayside role

 Mr Leitch’s links to the NHS Tayside health board – where he is officially employed – have proven controversial since the start of the year.

-He faced calls to resign from his government role in January as a consequence of damning evidence from the UK Covid inquiry.
+He also faced calls to resign from his government role in January after damning evidence from the UK Covid inquiry.

 Texts showed him advising Humza Yousaf, then health secretary, how to dodge Covid mask rules he had regularly defended.